ansys/pystk/doc/source/api/ansys/stk/core/graphics/ICameraVideoRecording.rst

 ICameraVideoRecording
 =====================

-.. py:class:: ICameraVideoRecording
+.. py:class:: ansys.stk.core.graphics.ICameraVideoRecording

    object

    Records the 3D window to either a movie file or to consecutively ordered image files each time the scene is rendered.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: ICameraVideoRecording

 Overview
 --------